Anglo-Persian War: Battle of Bushehr

+and reached Bushehr, preceded by Outram on 20 January.

-On 26 Rabi al-Thani 1273 (24 December 1856) the Persian government at Tehran issued an official proclamation outlining its pacifist approach to the “coolness” that had arisen between the British and Persian administrations.
-The Persian government claimed that its loyal determination to not violate the prior friendship between the British and Persian administrations had been made manifest to all levels of government and had been published in the Tehran Gazette.
+On 26 Rabi al-Thani 1273 (24 December 1856) the Iranian government at Tehran issued an official proclamation outlining its pacifist approach to the “coolness” that had arisen between the British and Iranian administrations.
+The Iranian government claimed that its loyal determination to not violate the prior friendship between the British and Iranian administrations had been made manifest to all levels of government and had been published in the Tehran Gazette.
 In hoping for a diplomatic solution by Farrokh Khan’s embassy at Constantinople, Nuri's government claimed to have directed all authorities on Iran's southern frontier to not make any preparation for war.
 The proclamation emphasized that this order had also been promulgated to Bushehr, where the garrison was limited to two regiments under Colonel Mohammad Ali Khan.
-Tehran expressed that the British declaration of war was delayed and not provided to the Persian government or the office of the Governor-General of Fars.
+Tehran expressed that the British declaration of war was delayed and not provided to the Iranian government or the office of the Governor-General of Fars.
 Instead, this declaration was addressed to the port city of Bushehr and its neighboring ports.
-As such, the Persian government tried to explain the fall of Bushehr as a result of Britain's dubious declaration and Tehran's commitment to diplomacy.
-Following the British landing at Bushehr, the Persian government mobilised its regular infantry to occupy positions surrounding Mohammareh as an attack was expected there.
-However, the Al-Nawasir branch of the Chaab tribe, violently opposed the Qajar army's occupation of a Persian fort in their territory.
+As such, the Iranian government tried to explain the fall of Bushehr as a result of Britain's dubious declaration and Tehran's commitment to diplomacy.
+Following the British landing at Bushehr, the Iranian government mobilised its regular infantry to occupy positions surrounding Mohammareh as an attack was expected there.
+However, the Al-Nawasir branch of the Chaab tribe, violently opposed the Qajar army's occupation of an Iranian fort in their territory.
 The tribe inhabited the island of Menykh and Abadan, between the Arvand and Bahmanshir rivers.
-In a bid to show their neutrality to the British, the Al-Nawasir killed four Persian infantrymen.
+In a bid to show their neutrality to the British, the Al-Nawasir killed four Iranian infantrymen.
 Upon visiting one of Al-Nawasir chiefs in Kuwait, Outram's Arabic interpreter Reverend Badger was notified of the tribe's stance in the war.